pdemeulenaer/deploy-embeddings/README.md

 # deploy-embedding

-This repo is meant to deploy lightweighted embedding models as docker containers
+This repo is meant to deploy lightweighted embedding models (like the sentence-transformers/all-MiniLM-L6-v2) as docker containers.

+The application avoids the use of sentence-transformers package to be lightweighted.

-Here the app is served locally (for testing outside Docker) using `make serve`
+**Local testing**: the app is served locally (for testing outside Docker) using `make serve`.

 **Docker image**: to create & run it: